uvaai/ml1/30 week3/40 Chinese Room/content.md

 This week we’ll revisit the philosophical question from the written assignment of the first week; “Can machines think?”, and try to relate it to the new machine learning concepts you’ve learned in the past few weeks.
-To start, you should read Searle’s article describing the Chinese Room thought experiment, which is a classic text on the question.
+For this we'll read Searle’s article describing the Chinese Room thought experiment, which is a classic text on the question.

+The main claim Searle makes in this article is that instantiating a computer program is never by itself suffient to produce intentionality, where *intentionality* is the ability of the mind to form representations about something, which is required to understand them.
+Simply put, he claims computer programs by themselves can never produce understanding.
+Intentionality can be a tricky concept, but Searle gives a lot of examples in his article of cases where he thinks there are or aren't sufficient conditions for understanding.

 [J.R.
 Searle - Minds, brains, and programs](chinese_room.pdf)

 ## Understanding Sentiment

-Searle never really gives an explicit definition of understanding, but he does give a lot of hypothetical examples using people and machines, where he argues whether or not, in that specific example, these can be said to have clear understanding of the information they are processing.
+Searle never really gives an explicit definition of "understanding", but he does give a lot of hypothetical examples using people and machines, where he argues whether or not, in that specific example, these can be said to have clear understanding of the information they are processing.
 For this written assignment you'll be asked to make the same type of classification (i.e. does or does not have understanding) for the examples listed below, and to motivate these classifications using your own arguments.